vfarcic/vfarcic.github.io/crossplane/cover-idp.md

 <!-- .slide: class="center" -->
-# The Only Thing That Matters In DevOps Is...
+# What Matters In DevOps Is...

 ## [Viktor Farcic](http://technologyconversations.com/about/)